spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/03-blog/01-comment-blog.md

 ### Define keeper methods

-The function `ignite scaffold list comment --no-message` has fetched all of the required functions for keeper.
+The function `spellshape scaffold list comment --no-message` has fetched all of the required functions for keeper.

 Inside `x/blog/types/keys.go` file, you can see that the `Comment/value/` and `Comment/count/` keys are added.